dsuryd/dotNetify/DevApp.ViewModels/Docs/DataFlow.md

 This pattern is well-suited for building an SPA, where each page is a stand-alone component.
 And it also works well with container components.

 #### Scoped View Model
-For a more complex app with many deeply-layered components that are emitting various events that trigger data updates on various other components, it's easy for your React components to get bogged down with handling all the business logic.
+For a more complex app with many deeply-layered components that are emitting various events that trigger data updates on various other components, it's easy for your UI components to get bogged down with handling all the business logic.
 This pattern helps you to pull those logic out of your views and put them in the view models.

 In this pattern, the view models are no longer isolated, but can be arranged hierarchically, in which a parent has access to its children and sets the context for them.
 Given this way, we can imagine the app as being composed of independent modules that are capable of interacting with one another through orchestration by a higher-order module, where each module is composed of front-end components and back-end view models that are working as a unit.